LDV eT60 vs Kia Tasman

 Feature Showdown

-The LDV eT60 features a 10.3-inch touchscreen, while the Kia Tasman gets a 12.3-inch display.
+The LDV eT60 features a 10.3-inch touchscreen, while the Kia Tasman gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The LDV eT60 stands out with Apple CarPlay that you will not find on the Kia Tasman.
 The Kia Tasman counters with wireless Apple CarPlay/Android Auto and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.